Last verified: Saturday, 2. March 2024 at 08:21 AM

 Travelling Aruba is (relatively) safe.
-We detected travel advisories from 2 sources for this specific country.
+We detected travel advisories from one source for this country.

 This country shares no land border with any other country.
 Thus, the region score is identical to the country risk rating.

-There are currently 77 officially reported cases of infections with SARS-CoV-2 (or Coronavirus) in Aruba.
+There are currently no officially reported cases of infections with SARS-CoV-2 (or Coronavirus) in Aruba.
 As reported by the European Centre for Disease Prevention and Control this morning (~8:30am CET).

 There are currently no officially reported deaths related to this disease in Aruba.